wujj0326/COVID_Risk_Competition/README.md

   * Hazard * vulnerability

-  * Our innovation: we defined two types of risk: one for death and one for infection
+  * Our innovation: we defined two types of risk, one for death and one for infection, then multiplied by the hyperparameter alpha to merge as one score.

-* data is from here:
+* The data is from here:

   https://lahub.maps.arcgis.com/home/item.html?id=8659eeee6bf94eabb93398773aa25416&view=list#overview